Start where you are. Use what you have. Do what you can. ~ Arthur Ashe

 *Very occasionally special scenarios are produced that for one reason or another only award 1 PP, as they have no secondary objectives.
 They are very rare, and typically feature special ‘pre-gen’ characters to play as rather than your own character.

-Back to Fame: Fame dictates the maximum amount of gold any given item in a character’s possession may be worth.
-In other words, as you get more famous, youget access to buying fancier bling.
-If an item appears in the Always Available list or upon an earned chronicle sheet you don’t have to worry about Fame.
+Back to Fame: Fame dictates the maximum value of gear you can buy.
+In other words, as you get more famous, you can buy fancier bling.
+If an item appears in the Always Available list or upon an earned chronicle sheet, you don’t have to worry about Fame.
 This system is spelled out in greater detail in the Roleplaying Guild Guide.
 This mechanic is rarely much of an obstacle, as your Fame spending cap will generally keep pace with your how much gold you’ve gotten.

 To purchase a direct upgrade of an item you already have, a character needs to pay only the difference in value between those two items.
 For example, if Timmy owns a +1 rapier (worth 2,320 gp), and he wants a +2 rapier (worth 8,320 gp) he can just pay the 6,000 gp difference to upgrade his item.
 He cannot, however, upgrade his rapier to a +2 naginata, as that is not a direct upgrade: it is a different item entirely.
 There are other nuances with this process, but that is the general procedure.